ceph/ceph-container/README.md

 `make` is used for ceph-container builds.
 See `make help` for all make options.

 ### Specifying flavors for make
-The `make` tooling allows the environment variable `FLAVORS_TO_BUILD` to be optionally set by the user to define which flavors to operate on.
+The `make` tooling allows the environment variable `FLAVORS` to be optionally set by the user to define which flavors to operate on.
 Flavor specifications follow a strict format that declares what ceph-container source to use, what architecture to build for, and what container image to use as the base for the build.
 See `make help` for a full description.

 ### Building a single flavor
-Once the flavor is selected, specify its name in the `FLAVORS_TO_BUILD` environment variable and call the `build` target:
+Once the flavor is selected, specify its name in the `FLAVORS` environment variable and call the `build` target:
 ```
-make FLAVORS_TO_BUILD=luminous,amd64,centos,7,_,centos,7 build
+make FLAVORS=luminous,amd64,centos,7,_,centos,7 build
 ```

 ### Building multiple flavors
 Multiple flavors are specified by separating each flavor by a space and surrounding the entire specification in quotes and built the same as a single flavor:
 ```
-make FLAVORS_TO_BUILD="luminous,amd64,centos,7,_,centos,7 kraken,amd64,centos,7,_,centos,7"  build
+make FLAVORS="luminous,amd64,centos,7,_,centos,7 kraken,amd64,centos,7,_,centos,7"  build
 ```

 Flavors can be built in parallel easily with the `build.parallel` target:
 ```
-make FLAVORS_TO_BUILD="<flavor> <other flavor> <...>" build.parallel
+make FLAVORS="<flavor> <other flavor> <...>" build.parallel
 ```